Dubrzr/pancarte-db/README.md

 * Immutable: waveforms and numerics
 * Editable/Expandable: metadata and annotations

 Immutable data is directly stored in files that are not supposed to be editable.
+It must be really fast when deserializing them.

-Editable/Expandable data is stored in an easily queryable store (sqlite).
+Editable/Expandable data is stored in an easily queryable store (sqlite/pgsql/mysql/... - must be compatible with sqlalchemy).

 ![alt text](architecture.png)